Shopping Around? What You Should Consider When Buying a Franchise

 Do you understand the full financial and legal obligations you’ll take on as a franchisee?
 Enthusiastic investors should also consider their financial obligations both in the near- and long-term.
 Some things to ask:

-• What types of royalty payments will you be responsible for and how often will you be expected to pay them?
-(For example, some franchises ask that royalties be paid weekly from gross or net income.)
+• What types of royalty payments will you be responsible for, and how often will you be expected to pay them?
+(Some franchises ask that royalties be paid weekly from gross or net income.)

-• Are you in the position to obtain financing from your franchisor, local bank, or through another type of loan?
-Are you willing to invest your own personal or retirement savings to get your business up and running?
+• Can you obtain financing from your franchisor, local bank, or another type of loan?
+Are you willing to invest your personal or retirement savings to get your business up and running?

 What is the Best Franchise to Buy?